qaalabs/DE5M4/docs/b-plan/ex1-solution.md

 - Learn to group related functionality under meaningful epic names
 - Connect epic planning to the broader Agile framework introduced in the morning

-This exercise helped learners see how high-level business requirements get organized into manageable epic-level themes that can then be planned and developed iteratively.
+This activity helped learners see how high-level business requirements get organized into manageable epic-level themes that can then be planned and developed iteratively.